KarenZ2023/SF_Car_Crashes/README.md

 ## Tableau Visualization

-Check out the Tableau visualization of the skincare products [here](https://public.tableau.com/app/profile/karen.zhu3272/viz/SanFranciscoTrafficCrashes2005-2023/Dashboard?publish=yes).
+Check out the Tableau visualization of the San Francisco traffic crashes [here](https://public.tableau.com/app/profile/karen.zhu3272/viz/SanFranciscoTrafficCrashes2005-2023/Dashboard?publish=yes).
 This visualization shows a timelapse of the traffic crashes in San Francisco from 2005 to 2023.
-It also shows the top 10 neighbhoords/streets with the most incidents as well as the most deathly collision types.
+It also shows the top 10 neighbhoords/streets with the most incidents as well as the most deadly collision types.